-Since the Shareholders' General Meeting of 2 May 2011, the percentage of women on the Board has been 14%.
-Following the 12 April 2012 Shareholders' General Meeting, it will be 15%.
-The Board aims to comply, within the specified time frame, with Act no. 2011-103 of 27 January 2011 concerning the balance between men and women on Boards of Directors and Supervisory Boards and concerning equal status for men and women.
-Furthermore, two Board members do not have French citizenship.
+Since the Shareholders' General Meeting of 12 April 2012, the percentage of women on the Board has been 15.4%.
+The Board aims to comply, within the specified time frame, with Law no. 2011-103 of 27 January 2011 concerning the balance between men and women on Boards of Directors and Supervisory Boards and concerning equal status for men and women.
+At the Shareholders' General Meeting of 16 April 2013, shareholders will be asked to appoint Ms Yannick Assouad and Ms Graziella Gavezotti to the Board of Directors.
+Approval of the corresponding resolution will lift the percentage of women on the Board to 30.8%, thereby putting the Board in early compliance with the law and the Afep-Medef code.
+Furthermore, subject to approval of the resolutions on the renewal and appointment of Directors by the Shareholders' General Meeting, three of 13 Board members will not have French citizenship.